PrinceNanChan/AI_Voice_Agent-Phi-2_Q4_K_M/README.md

-# Update: Dynamic TTS Output Length (v2025-07-22)
+# 🚀 Update: Dynamic TTS Output Length (v2025-07-22)

-**How does the agent work?**
+**🧠 How does the agent work?**
-- On each call, the first AI voice response is limited to 200 characters for a concise intro.
+- 📞 On each call, the first AI voice response is limited to **200 characters** for a concise intro.
-- All following responses in the same call are limited to 100 characters each.
+- 🔄 All following responses in the same call are limited to **100 characters** each.
-- This prevents long (1.5+ minute) TTS outputs and Twilio timeouts.
+- ⏱️ This prevents long (1.5+ minute) TTS outputs and Twilio timeouts.
-- You can easily change these limits in `app/main.py` (`max_tts_length`).
+- ⚙️ You can easily change these limits in `app/main.py` (`max_tts_length`).

-**Why?**
+**❓ Why?**
-- Previously, long LLM outputs caused TTS to generate very long audio, leading to Twilio timeouts and failed calls.
+- 🗣️ Previously, long LLM outputs caused TTS to generate very long audio, leading to Twilio timeouts and failed calls.
-- With this update, the system is robust, responsive, and Twilio-friendly by default.
+- ✅ With this update, the system is robust, responsive, and Twilio-friendly by default.

 ---

-# AI Call Agent
+# 🤖 AI Call Agent

 This is a modular local AI Call Agent built using FastAPI, Faster Whisper, Llama.cpp (for LLM), LangChain, FAISS, Coqui TTS, and Twilio.

-## Project Structure
+## 🗂️ Project Structure

 ```
 ai-agent-voice/